Hymns Ancient and Modern: Sing Praise

 In September 2010 Canterbury Press and the Royal School of Church Music published Sing Praise, subtitled "Hymns and Songs for Refreshing Worship", containing 330 recently written hymn, song and short chant compositions.
 The selection was designed to complement Common Praise in particular, but also other hymn books in current use.

 Ancient and Modern

-In March 2013 Canterbury Press published Ancient and Modern, so reverting to the original title without the word "Hymns", but also subtitled Hymns and Songs for Refreshing Worship, a brand new edition designed for contemporary patterns of worship.
+In March 2013 Canterbury Press published Ancient and Modern, so reverting to the original title without the word "Hymns", but also subtitled Hymns and Songs for Refreshing Worship, a new edition designed for contemporary patterns of worship.
 It contains 847 items, including some items from Common Praise and Sing Praise, ranging from psalm settings to John L. Bell, Bernadette Farrell, Stuart Townend and others.
 In 2014 the British organist John Keys completed recordings of organ accompaniments of all the hymns in the book.

 Publisher

-In 1989 Hymns Ancient & Modern Ltd. bought Church Times, the Church of England's periodical, and bought SCM Press in 1997.
+In 1989 Hymns Ancient & Modern Ltd. bought the Church Times, the Church of England's periodical, and bought SCM Press in 1997.
 Other imprints include Canterbury Press.
 In 2007 it became the distributor for St Andrew Press, the Church of Scotland's publishing house.